hagzag/hagzag.github.com/source/_posts/2014-08-15-pamnamax-docker-management-for-humans.markdown

 ####Using Panamax

-After [installing PanaMax](https://www.youtube.com/watch?v=15IKkYCfymk#t=434) and you have panamax up and running on your local machine you can search for existing systems as an example lets take the [piwik exmaple](https://raw.githubusercontent.com/CenturyLinkLabs/panamax-public-templates/master/piwik.pmx) by searching in our local panamax ui via http://localhost:8888 (the default)
+After [installing PanaMax](https://www.youtube.com/watch?v=15IKkYCfymk#t=434) and you have panamax up and running on your local machine you can search for existing systems as an example lets take the [piwik exmaple](https://raw.githubusercontent.com/CenturyLinkLabs/panamax-public-templates/master/piwik.pmx) by searching in our local panamax ui via http://localhost:8888 (the default)<!-- more -->

 {% img left /assets/images/panamax_search_piwik.png 'piwik search' %}

 Pressing the "run template" button will result in panamax parsing the pmx(fig) yaml file: